systemjs/systemjs/docs/errors.md

 ## 6

-### Invalid address for package
+### Invalid package target - should have trailing slash

-SystemJS Error #6 occurs when an import map has an invalid URL for a [package via trailing slash](https://github.com/WICG/import-maps#packages-via-trailing-slashes).
+SystemJS Error #6 occurs when an import map [trailing-slash package path mapping](https://github.com/WICG/import-maps#packages-via-trailing-slashes) on the left hand side with a trailing slash maps into a target address without a trailing slash (`/`).

-"Packages via trailing slashes" are a way mapping a bare module specifier to a URL directory, to allow for module-relative imports such as `import 'my-package/sub-module.js';`.
+Trailing slash path mappings for packages are a way of mapping any subpath of the bare module specifier within a directory, allowing for imports such as `import 'my-package/moduleA.js'` and `import 'my-package/moduleB.js'` without needing explicit entries in the import map for both modules.

 ```html
 <!-- Valid package - the URL address ends with / -->